LaPeste/migration-tutorial-src-temp/MigrationTutorial/Blog-Post.md

 </br>

-I have leaved out the seeding code as that is not really interesting.
-It just adds data to the realm.
+I have left out the seeding code as that is not really interesting as it just adds data to the realm.
 Instead, we need to take a closer look at the models so that you can understand the steps of the migration functions that I show later on.

 [^fn1]: Seeding in this context refers to the action of populating a database with some dummy data.